scala-js/scala-js-dom/README.md

 then enjoy the types available in `org.scalajs.dom`.

 See also [roll](https://github.com/lihaoyi/roll) ([live demo](http://lihaoyi.github.io/roll/)) and [scala-js-games](https://github.com/lihaoyi/scala-js-games) for an example of its use.
-There remain lots more cleanup to do, but this should be a reasonable place to start from.
+[Scala-js-fiddle](http://www.scala-js-fiddle.com/) also contains a pile of [fun examples](http://www.scala-js-fiddle.com/gist/9405209/Oscilloscope.scala) that demonstate its usage.
 Pull requests/forks are welcome!

 Contributing
 ------------